We’re giving answers to all the questions you want to ask about smoke but were maybe a bit too embarrassed to ask!

 In terms of Single Malts, then the Bunnahabhain 12 Year Old is a coastal dram with a delicate hint of smoke and plenty of sweet sherry to complement this.

 For example, Suntory’s Hakushu Distillery often produces smoky malts.
 One of the most notable would be the Hakushu Distiller’s Reserve.
-This no age statement dram has a wonderful whiff of smoke throughout it that is slightly aromatic in flavour.
+This no age statement dram has a wonderful whiff of smoke throughout it that is slightly aromatic in flavor.

 Ireland also produces some finely smoked Whiskies, with Connemara Cask Strength Peated and Redbreast Pure Pot Still sticking out from the rest.